-9. Internal restrictions and distributions
+7. Internal restrictions and distributions

-The Foundation's Board of Directors approved internal restrictions to offset a potential decline in the revenue from investments.
-Accordingly, \$209,736 was transferred from the net assets internally restricted to the investments impairment to the unrestricted net assets (as compared to \$238,524 was transferred from the unrestricted net assets to the net assets internally restricted to the investment impairment in 2022).
-The amount to be allocated each year is calculated as the three-year rolling average of the market value of the endowment portfolio at December 31st, times the average return, minus the Consumer Price Index at December 31st, minus the 3.5% income distribution.
+The Foundation's Board approved internal restrictions to offset a potential decline in the revenue from investments.
+Accordingly, \$181,478 (2024 - \$358,553) was transferred from the net assets internally restricted to the investment impairment to the unrestricted net assets.
+The amount to be allocated each year is calculated as the three-year rolling average of the market value of the endowment portfolio at December 31st, times the average return, minus the Consumer Price Index at December 31st, minus the 5% income distribution.

-The Foundation's Board of Directors approved internal restrictions in accordance with the Board's distribution objective.
-The amount to be distributed each year is calculated as 3.5% of the average market value over the last eight quarters.
+The Foundation's Board approved internal restrictions in accordance with the Board's distribution objective.
+The amount to be distributed each year is calculated as 5% of the average market value over the last eight quarters.
 The Foundation may not use the encumbered amounts of internally restricted for other purposes without the prior consent of the Board.
-The amount of the distributions is \$473,000 (2022 - \$447,000), of which \$123,807 was distributed from the endowment fund and \$63,193 was transferred from the endowment fund to the unrestricted fund.
+The amount of the distributions is \$590,000 (2024 - \$631,000), of which \$243,000 was distributed from the endowment fund and \$83,496 was transferred from the endowment and internally restricted for special projects in mental health funds to the unrestricted fund.

-10. Net investment loss
+8. Net investment income